Wednesday, Sep 22

 Masks must be worn at all times when outside your vehicle.

-Engines, headlights and running lights should be turned off during the movie.
+It’s cold, so we understand you’ll likely want to run your heater!
+However, headlights and running lights should be turned off during the movie.
 (And it’s a good idea to familiarize how to do so for your particular vehicle — every make/model seems to have slightly different “how-to’s.”)

 Our best DIY solution is to bring a towel/blanket to cover the lights.
 It’ll help you enjoy the movie more!